ASC-OFFICE/server/Readme.md

 ## Server
-The backend server software layer which is the part of [ONLYOFFICE Document Server][2] and is the base for all other components.
+The backend server software layer which is the part of [ASC-OFFICE Document Server][2] and is the base for all other components.

 ## Document service set up